zavalab/ADAM_Documentation/dashboard_new_model.md

 </p>

 <p>
-    The digestate pathways overlap the bio-electricity pathways so in order to view the bio-electricity pathways, you may have to toggle some of the data layers.
+    The digestate pathways overlap the bio-electricity pathways so you may have to toggle some of the data layers in order to view the bio-electricity pathways.
 </p>

 <img src="Pictures\Dashboard_tutorials\new_model\step5.png">